 After importing the CAD file into Omniverse, set up the background of the scene to be as close to the environment of the ground truth data as possible.
 In this case, we used a LiDAR scan of the workshop.

 For ease of replication, we consolidated the background and CAD model into a USD scene available for download on Omniverse Exchange.

 Use an extension to randomize the scratch

 To create a diverse set of training data for the model, it is necessary to generate a variety of synthetic scratches.
 This example uses a reference extension built on Omniverse Kit to randomize the location, size, and rotation of the scratches.
-For more details, visit NVIDIA-Omniverse/kit-extension-sample-defectsgen on GitHub.
+For more information, see NVIDIA-Omniverse/kit-extension-sample-defectsgen on GitHub.

-After running the extension with the desired parameters, the output will be a set of annotated reference images saved into a folder (which can be defined through the extension) as .png, .json, and .npy files.
+After running the extension with the desired parameters, the output is a set of annotated reference images saved into a folder (which can be defined through the extension) as .png, .json, and .npy files.

 Model training and validation